element-hq/element-web/README.md

 npm start
 ```

-What happens here is that npm link on its own will look for a package.json file to find the name of the dep (matrix-react-sdk) and then create a symlink in the global node deps pointing to the directory you ran npm link in
+What happens here is that npm link on its own will look for a package.json file to find the name of the dep (matrix-react-sdk) and then create a symlink in the global node deps pointing to the directory you ran npm link in.

 Then in vector-web, you need to tell it to use the global node dep rather than the checkout from npm install, which is what `npm link matrix-react-sdk` does